 In other countries were we might manufacture, dreaming big, if dreams of starting one’s own business exist at all, most frequently end with one’s first job sitting before a sewing, injection or any other machine.

 I can visit on demand the factories where our Force Fins are made.
 I can see the quality of the environment in which the individuals who make Force Fins work.
 It appears to me they are not slaves to their employers.
-They are working with the expectation that is benefiting their life and that of their families.
+They are working with the expectation that their work is benefiting their life and that of their families.

 In the future, Force Fins may very well be made offshore.
 I am proud to say at this time, it makes the most sense, economically, politically and ethically to make them here, in the United States of America.